Questions to Ask Your Public Defender at First Meeting

 When a Public Defender Isn't Enough

 Sometimes the math just doesn't work.
-If your case is serious (felony charges, potential prison time, complex evidence), and your public defender has 300 cases, the attention deficit may be too great.
+If your case is serious (felony charges, potential prison time, complex evidence), and your public defender is carrying hundreds of cases, the attention deficit may be too great.

 Signs you may need to consider switching to a private attorney: